projectshea/quizzer/QuizGame_details.md

+# Card Quiz Game at Casino
+## Project Developers
+- Raul Zarate
+- Micheal Brunette
+- Allen Brazier

-### Quiz game that asks client to answer questions.
+### Quiz Game that asks client to answer questions.
 - 1 base: 5 questions -local storage and/or a loop.
 - 2 base: setting is at a casino in Las Vegas
 - 3 base: The program will send out a card from the top of the deck of cards (questionaire) and the user must respond with an answer from a selection of possible answers ?  a, b, c, d, e